Old Calton Burial Ground: Robert Burn

 The work of architect Robert Burn (1752–1815) includes Nelson's Monument on Calton Hill.
 This imposing family vault says nothing of his works.
 He was a respected architect by most, but not by his near-namesake Robert Burns, who commissioned Burn to erect a monument over the grave of his hero and inspiration, the poet Robert Fergusson who died in the poorhouse and is buried in Canongate Kirkyard, visible from the southern reaches of Old Calton.
 Such commissions were normal, as many architects specialised in funerary monuments.
 On this occasion Burns was less than happy, as he indicated in a letter: "Five pounds ten shillings per account, I owe Mr R Burn, architect, for erecting the stone over the grave of poor Fergusson.
 He was two years in erecting it after I had commissioned him for it, and I have been two years in paying him after he sent me his account, so he and I are quits!"
 Both William and John Burn, his sons, were also eminent architects.
 John is also buried here, but with no specific memorial.
 The monument itself is designed by his first son, William Burn, who is buried in Kensal Green Cemetery in London.

 Julius Von Yelin

-The German knight and scholar Julius Von Yelin (d.
-1826) came to Scotland to visit Sir Walter Scott, but died before the event, partly due to Scott's prolonged confinement, due to illness brought on by his bankruptcy.
+The German knight and scholar Julius Conrad Von Yelin (1771-1826) came to Scotland to visit Sir Walter Scott, but died before the event, partly due to Scott's prolonged confinement, due to illness brought on by his bankruptcy.
 They "met" for the first time when Scott attended his funeral: " – and now his funeral will be the first public place that I shall appear at – he dead and I ruined.
 This is what you call a meeting."
 This was Scott's first public appearance following his woes.
 The stone postdates the funeral by a century.